 I wrote my first piece of commercial software - a CGI web application in Perl with a homebrew database format!
-The company I sold it to went out of business and rumor had it the owner was busted on cocaine charges!
+The company I sold it to went out of business and rumor had it the owner was busted on drug charges!
 I’ve been forever thankful I never had to maintain that code, but it was great to have built something complete.

 Prior to 1997, I had been building web pages and hosting them on the space provided by my ISPs (these were the wild-west dial-up days).
 The prime feature of was Dave and Jim’s B-Movie Reviews.
 The movie reviews lasted for a number of years and several hundred reviews.